schatt/6layer/fixing_broken_tests.md

 Red: Tests fail (compilation errors)
 Green: Tests compile and pass (with stubbed implementations)
 Refactor: Improve the implementation while keeping tests green

+Things to note:
+Tests might be wrong.
+Some tests might still exist when the code has been removed (and the test should be too!)
+Some tests are outdated (because it's been a while since the tests worked, some probably got overlooked and are testing outdated assumptions).
+Basically, the tests are not a sole source of correct truth.
+A combination of knowing our framework's goals, the actual code, and the existing tests should help us guide our path to fixing the tests.